shiro-os/shiro-kernel/README.md

 I wanted to learn a bit about kernel development.
 And that's basically the whole purpose of this project/repository.

+> **IMPORTANT:** This is a WIP and doesn't do anything yet!
+Also im a C & NASM rookie and probably don't know whatI am doing.

 <hr>

 ## :wrench: Setup

 -- Comming Soon --

+(for now you only need the tools mentioned in [Documentation](#clipboard-documentation) and launch it by starting `build.sh`)

 <hr>